ngrok/ngrok-docs/docs/integrations/aftership/webhooks.md

     Confirm your localhost app receives a notification and logs both headers and body in the terminal.

-### Run Webhooks with Aftership and ngrok
+### Run Webhooks with AfterShip and ngrok

-Aftership sends different request body contents depending on the status of the shipments created in your account.
+AfterShip sends different request body contents depending on the status of the shipments created in your account.
-You can trigger new calls from Aftership to your application by following the instructions below.
+You can trigger new calls from AfterShip to your application by following the instructions below.

-1. On the [Aftership console](https://admin.aftership.com/), click **Shipments** on the left menu and then click **Add shipment**.
+1. On the [AfterShip console](https://admin.aftership.com/), click **Shipments** on the left menu and then click **Add shipment**.

 1. On the **Add new shipment** page, enter a tracking number in the **Tracking no.** field and then click **Save shipment**.
 Optionally, you can fill in all fields on this page.